marshallswain/feathers-pinia/docs/guide/troubleshooting.md

 The solution is to install the same version as `feathers-pinia` is using under the hood.
 Check the feathers-pinia package.json.
 If `feathers-pinia` is outdated, mention it in the [#vue channel of the Feathers Discord](https://discord.com/invite/qa8kez8QBx).
 Until it's updated, downgrade your app to match.
-If anybody has a solution that allows TypeScript to not throw an error when the package versions don't match, please let us know.
+This error likely will not occur in `feathers-pinia@3.0.2` and above.

 ### Typeof Mixins is Incompatible